Let's Meditate: Monday Meditation Series

 During each session, a trained facilitator leads participants through meditation exercises designed to focus on the breath and quiet the mind.
 Participants typically sit quietly with their eyes closed throughout the session.

-Meditation is the practice of training your mind to focus on one thing at a time, and to be fully present in the moment.
-People who meditate report learning to quiet the constant chatter of their minds and experience more calm and serenity.
+Meditation is the practice of training your mind to focus on one thing at a time and to be fully present in the moment.
+People who meditate report learning to quiet the constant chatter of their minds and experience more calmness and serenity.